 For boys and girls the gym uniform must be purchased from Flynn and O'hara.
 Students will wear the IHM gym uniform to and from school on the days they have gym.
-Sweat pants must be worn to and from school in colder weather (Nov.-March).
-Full white crew socks with no logos are worn and tennis shoes must tie.
+Sweat pants can be worn to and from school in colder weather (Nov.-March).
+Full white crew socks are worn and tennis shoes must tie.